rnistuk/SmartRockets/README.md

 By breaking the code up into separate modules I haven't increased the size of the code too much.

 The next step will be to break out the target and obstacle into thier own classes/functions.
+Or, I'd like to make the reporting a bit nicer, give it a nice dashboard instead of just popping up a line of text under the canvas.